Sakor99/Drug-Food-Interaction/README.md

 # Drug-Food Interaction

 This project extracts and semantically models **drug-food interactions** using data sourced from **DrugBank**.
-It processes natural language interaction descriptions, links terms to biomedical ontologies via **BioFalcon**, and generates a structured RDF-based **Knowledge Graph** of interactions, drugs, foods, effects, and recommendations.
+It processes natural language interaction descriptions, links terms to biomedical ontologies via **BioFalcon**, and generates a structured RDF-based **Knowledge Graph** of interactions, drugs, foods, effects, impacts, and recommendations.

 ---